Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Hagi (萩)

-Yamaguchi castle town crucial to the Meiji Restoration, birthplace of many revolutionary leaders, with pristine samurai districts
+Yamaguchi castle town important to the Meiji Restoration, birthplace of several revolutionary leaders, with preserved samurai districts

 Usuki (臼杵)